Xalsier/predation/README.md

 ### TODO

 #### High Priority
+- Bringing back the Gallery

+#### Medium Priority
+- Fixing credits
 - Bring newer updates from the English site to the Japanese production environment.

-#### Medium Priority
-- Bringing back the Gallery
 - Bringing back the Wiki

 #### Low Priority